ravikiran-m-p/RealTimeChat/README.md

 # RealTimeChat

-An Web-Based Application For The Chating / sending Msg in a Lan Netwrk
+An Web-Based Application For The Chating / sending Msg in a Lan Network